dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/01_general_api_shape.md

   explicitly will also have to be present in `LocalDateTime` and `ZonedDateTime` formats due to the substitution principle.

+> **Resolution**: seems to be the best approach.
+Having type-safe builders for
+> every data type is nice for autocompletion and static error checking, and it
+> seems like no functionality *that is actually needed* is lost by not
+> introducing separate interfaces for all classes.

 ### Option 5: a complete hierarchy of builders

 The same as the previous option, but each data type gets its own builder